 bail, criminal procedure, pretrial, incarceration

 Mayson, Sandra G. and Funk, Kellen R., "Brief of National Law Professors of Criminal, Procedural, and Constitutional Law, In re Humphrey, California Supreme Court, Regarding the Imposition of Money Bail and Conditions of Pretrial Release" (2018).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2407.